Tips for effective learning: concentration, breaks and learning methods

 Child with glasses reading a book on a bed.

-It is often assumed that children know how to learn.
-And then parents and teachers alike get upset when they don't do their homework or prepare for a test.
+Often, it's simply assumed that children know how to learn.
+Parents and teachers alike get upset when they don't do their homework or prepare for a test.

-But learning is something that needs to be learned – just like learning a language or riding a bike.
-How can we expect children to know how to learn best if they have never done it before?
+But learning is something that needs to be learned—just like learning a language or riding a bike.
+How can we expect children to know how to learn best if they've never done it before?

 With this in mind, here are some practical tips that can help children develop good habits and learn effectively.